 Every week, Elier learns a new pitching technique.
 “There is never too much practice,” he says.
 “There’s always something to improve on.”

 Romero Pitching Academy Coach Antonio Romero says practice is essential for players, regardless of their situation.
 “To those players who find themselves without teams and unable to practice baseball or attend tournaments, my advice is to keep working with their private coaches and at home,” he says.
 “They should try to do physical work and not lose shape, performance, or endurance.”

 A mindset of staying active and continuing baseball routines as normally as possible can set players apart from others when recruiters search for prospective players.

-Tournament directors like USSSA Southwest Area Director and Prostyle Tournaments CEO Christian Martinez expect the spring season to be similar to the fall in terms of improving safety and controlling the events.
+Tournament directors like USSSA Southwest Area Director and Prostyle Tournaments CEO Christian Martinez expect the spring travel baseball season to be similar to the fall in terms of improving safety and controlling the events.
 “I think in this transition period in sports, it has taught us multiple lessons—to appreciate more what we do, and also the sacrifices that parents make to make sure that their kid continues playing baseball for fun or to follow a dream, and at the same time have a healthy life,” Martinez says.

 Private coaches advise players to improve in all aspects of their sport by continuing their practice routine.
 “As soon as this situation improves,” Romero says, “be ready to take advantage of the opportunities that arise.”

 Though players, coaches, and directors couldn’t have anticipated how the fall baseball season would turn out, the changes have taught everyone to reconsider their priorities.
 And Elier has learned an important lesson about pursuing his baseball dreams: “Working hard is important, always.”